Repulsion (band): History

 Finally, in 1989, Repulsion's material enjoyed modest, albeit posthumous, exposure when UK grindcore pioneers Carcass distributed a Repulsion compilation titled Horrified on their own Necrosis Records label; a subsidiary of Earache Records.
 With interest in Repulsion rekindled, the band decided to reform in 1990.
 They resumed playing live with the (almost) 'classic' Repulsion lineup: Scott Carlson bass and vocals, Aaron Freeman on guitar, and Dave Grave on drums; Matt Olivo, then serving in the army, filled in as a second guitarist when possible.
 Repulsion recorded two self-financed demos in 1991: Rebirth, and their Final Demo, often criticised as lacking the drive and intensity of the band's earlier material.
 Later that year they managed to release a single on Relapse entitled Excruciation.
 In spite of new material the band broke up yet again in 1993.
 Scott Carlson went on to play in Cathedral briefly, the rest of the band departed for short-lived projects or simply returned to everyday life.
 Relapse re-released Horrified again in 2003, drawing attention to Repulsion once more, and prompting the band to resume live performance.
+Their official return to the stage took place at the Maryland Deathfest in 2004.
 In 2008, Repulsion opened for At the Gates on their "Suicidal Final Tour" in California, along with Darkest Hour and Municipal Waste.
+Since then, Repulsion has continued to perform sporadically at major extreme metal festivals worldwide, including return appearances at Maryland Deathfest (2011, 2013, 2016), as well as Hellfest (2013) and Damnation Festival (2012).
+In 2019, the band celebrated the 30th anniversary of Horrified with a special performance at the Decibel Metal & Beer Fest.

-Musical style
+Musical style and influences

-The band is usually classified as a Grindcore and Goregrind band.
+The band is usually classified as a grindcore and goregrind band.
 William York of AllMusic wrote, "the band's sound fell somewhere between the earlier proto-grind of Boston hardcore band Siege and the more fully developed grindcore of the early Napalm Death recordings, at least as far as the evolutionary ladder goes.
 They were also one of the first metal bands to use horror- and gore-oriented lyrics, thereby helping start a tradition that soon would descend to deeper and deeper depths of depravity as successive bands strove harder and harder to outdo one another."'

-The band plays fast, short songs usually between 1 and 2 minutes in length, often featuring Thrash Metal riffs and Blast Beats.
+The band plays fast, short songs usually between 1 and 2 minutes in length, often featuring thrash metal riffs and blast beats.

+Lyrical themes explored by the band include torture, mutilation, dismemberment and murder.

 Venom, Hellhammer, Celtic Frost, Discharge, Possessed, N.Y.C.
 Mayhem, Slayer, Slaughter, Exodus, and Crucifix have been repeatedly cited in interviews as major influences.